Going Solar in Berkeley, CA

 Is battery storage worth it in Berkeley?

-Battery storage is increasingly valuable under NEM 3.0 because it lets you store solar energy and use it during expensive peak hours (4-9 PM) instead of exporting at low credit rates.
+Battery storage is increasingly valuable under the Solar Billing Plan because it lets you store solar energy and use it during expensive peak hours (4–9 PM on E-ELEC) instead of exporting at lower credit rates.
 Batteries also provide backup power during PSPS events and grid outages.
+Note: batteries may need mid-life replacement (typically after 10–15 years), which should be factored into long-term economics.

 What is Ava Community Energy?